Sherman Woods became a recognized subdivision in the City of Port Huron in 1926 but its history goes back much further.

 Compiled by : History compiled by Derek Smith

-Contributions from Sarah(Sally) Sherman Holt Jett and her daughter Anne, Ann Partridge, Steve Trimmer , Gary Stolt, Fred Kemp, the Zimmer families, Larry and Joan Nelson, Gina and George Day
+Contributions from Sarah(Sally) Sherman Holt Jett and her daughter Anne, Ann Partridge, Steve Trimmer , Gary Stolt, Fred and Marianne Kemp, the Zimmer families, Larry and Joan Nelson, Gina and George Day

-Historical photos of Port Huron contributed by the George and Maxine Smith historical foundation.
+Many historical photos of Port Huron were contributed by the George and Maxine Smith historical foundation.

 We continue to look for more history!!
-Please contact anyone on the board if you would like to add to or edit something on this page.
+Please contact anyone on the Sherman Woods board or website administration if you would like to add to or edit something on the website.